Mathrandom7910/sploopmacro/README.md

 download the zip file in releases, unzip, open command prompt there.
 For windows, run `gradlew build`, and linux, run `./gradlew build`

 check the build/libs folder for the jar

+this was my first java project, so everything here is trash.